 Oneida County History Center

-Our objective is to have you experience history.
-Volunteers, town historians, interns, and community organizations help to bring you a piece of history with a local perspective.
-Our 5,000 square foot gallery area has multiple exhibits running concurrently.
-Admission to the exhibit gallery and programs are FREE and open to the general public; however, donations are strongly encouraged (suggested donation $2.00/person).
-The center is accessible to the physically challenged.
+Experience history!
+Volunteers, town historians, interns, and community organizations help bring you a piece of history with a local perspective.
+Our 5,000 square-foot gallery has multiple exhibits running concurrently.
+Admission is free and open to the general public; donations are strongly encouraged (suggested donation $5.00/person).